hedleyroos/django-ultracache/README.rst

 Cache views, template fragments and arbitrary Python code.
 Once cached we either avoid database queries and expensive computations, depending on the use case.

-In all cases affected caches are automatically expired when objects "red" or "blue" are modified, without us having to explicitly make the cache aware of "red" or "blue".
+An object may contribute to a cached item, without us having to make the cached item aware of the object.
+When this object is modified all affected cached items are automatically invalidated.

+The invalidation takes place all the way from Django, through HTTP gateways, to the browser itself.

 View::

     from ultracache.decorators import ultracache

     # The decorator with no parameters automatically caches on the request path
-    # and a minimal
-    # set of hidden parameters.
+    # and a minimal set of hidden parameters.
     @ultracache(300)
     class MyView(TemplateView):
         template_name = "my_view.html"